(This article was last updated on the 2nd of August, 2018.)

 Did you know that Catholics who paid the church were only allowed to sit on one of the benches?
 The poor (those who didn’t have money to pay the church) were welcome too, but they had to stand in the back.

-Better still is to take one of our tours in Amsterdam’s Red Light District.
+Want to learn about the history of prostitution in Amsterdam?
+Take a highly rated walking tour with our company!
 Our local guides will show you all the best, hidden places that people never see.
 It’s interesting, fun and healthy!